tbreslein/repoteer/README.md

 CLI tool for keeping multiple git repositories across your machine in sync with their remotes.

+I wrote this because I have a ton of repositories on my system and I work on them from multiple machines, so I needed an easy command to go through all of those local repos and synchronise them.
+    This tool does exactly what I need it to do, and apart from squashing the one bug I found, I probably won't do anything to it anytime soon, so don't mind it if the last commit is months old.

 ## Installation

 I have not really packaged this for any system yet, and I so far have only tested the program on Linux.